statiqdev/Statiq.Web/CONTRIBUTING.md

 - Use the [NUnit constraint-based model](https://github.com/nunit/docs/wiki/Assertions) for assertions in new test code.

 If there are any questions about how to format test code just take a look at the existing test code.

-## New Project Checklist

-If you need to make a new project, there are a number of things that need to be done:

-- Create the project in the appropriate location
-- Edit the AssemblyInfo.cs file to remove everything but `AssemblyTitle`, `AssemblyDescription`, `ComVisible`, and `Guid`
-- Add *a link* to the SolutionInfo.cs file inside the project Properties folder (the link won't actually be added to the file system)
-- Add a .nuspec file if appropriate
-- Apply the code analysis ruleset by opening Analyze, Configure Code Analysis
-- Install the StyleCop.Analyzers NuGet package into the project
-- Enable XML documentation file output in the build settings for the project for *both* Debug and Release configurations

 # Updating Documentation